vanessaaleung/data-science-notes/statistics/README.md

 ### Practical Significance
 _Whether the difference of the data from the null hypothesis matters for practical considerations_

+e.g. test statistic is Pearson correlation, p-value is the fraction of replicates that have the correlation at least as large as observed

 The lower the p-value, the less likely the results are due purely to chance.